 In Jewish tradition, names are important, and an essential element of remembrance.
 Jack writes that he and his wife Bea joined a group of fifty people who went to Rohatyn in 1998 to dedicate monuments at the two mass graves where he had repeatedly recited Kaddish in 1946 for his murdered family and friends; Jack recited Kaddish there again in 1998.
 Alexander Walzer wrote about these places that the Jews “were never given a proper burial with monuments indicating their identities.
 They were mothers, fathers, brothers, sisters, with names and relatives.
 Their lives and identities were taken away from them in order to completely obliterate their existence.”

-Our intent has been to make this remarkable memoir accessible without restrictions to everyone who can appreciate the early life experience of this important witness, and to support Jack’s belief in the victory of good over evil.
+Jack gave testimony to Yad Vashem in the 1990s to identify members of his family killed in the Holocaust.
+He then wrote this memoir to commemorate them and many others by their names, their qualities, and episodes of their lives, bringing their identities back from oblivion.
+Our intent has been to make this remarkable memoir accessible to everyone who may appreciate the early life experience of this important witness, and to support Jack’s belief in the victory of good over evil.